sid-gs/sid-gs.github.io/_pages/about.md

 ## News
-- Ben will attend the Computational Physics Summer Program at LANL
+- Partth presented preliminary work on oblique detonation waves at ICDERS (30th International Colloquium on the Dynamics of Explosions and Reactive Systems) at Ottawa
-- Seminar visit at Aerospace Engineering, IIT Bombay
+- SGS presented work on Hypersonic Cone-step Flow at ISSW35 at UQ Brisbane

 <!--
 - Our lab is looking to recruit PhD students!
 Please see our [Recruitment Flyer](./../files/flyer.pdf)